EOMMINHO/tower-server/README.md

 - [ ] DB encryption
 - [ ] PID controlling
 - [ ] Plug and Play
-- [ ] delete user
+- [x] delete user

 ## Acknowledgments

 This program and physical devices has taken several months to make and benefited from contributions of many individuals.
-I wish to thank the following for their helps: Joon Hee Won(KAIST), Seongjun Park(KAIST), David Donghyun Kim(Massachusetts Institute of Technology).
+I wish to thank the following for their helps: Joon Hee Won(KAIST), Seongjun Park(KAIST), and David Donghyun Kim(Massachusetts Institute of Technology).
 I thank all other members, BNILab, KAIST.

 Minho Eom.